mdautrey/cleandata/CodeBook.md

 #Accelerometric and gyroscopic data aggregation
-## Transforming source datafiles
+## Analysing source datafiles
-> We aim at transforming source datafiles to get the matrix below
+> We want to transform source datafiles to get the matrix below

      AFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF
     SYXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX